camunda/camunda/.github/ISSUE_TEMPLATE/optimize-bug_report.md

 ---

 name: Optimize Bug report
-about: Report a problem and help us fix it.
+about: Report a problem about Optimize and help us fix it.
-title: ''
+title: ""
-labels: type:bug, qa:pendingVerification
+labels: ["kind/bug", "qa:pendingVerification", "component/optimize"]
-assignees: ''
+assignees: ""
 -------------

 ### Describe the bug